reportportal/kubernetes/reportportal/README.md

 default
 1q2w3e
 ```
 P.S: If you can't login - please check logs of api and uat pods.
-It take some time to initialize.
+It take some time to initialize